Skip to content

 <p v-t:app.checkout.title>Checkout</p>

-Use modifiers to translate element attributes:
+Use modifiers to translate element attributes instead of text content:

 <img v-t.alt src="/hero.jpg" alt="Welcome banner image" />